SleighBelle/MDM2_Project_1_Pollinators/README.md

 This visualise the location of the pollination bewteen bee and plants (flower_visted).
 Different color of dot stands for various types of bee while the size of it means the amount of plants has interactio with.

 Problem Remained: UK map is unable to plot under the 2D dot graph.

+## Bipartite file
+This file could plot any bipartite graph.
+The CSV file and Columns name could be easily changed as needed.